How to improve your personalization strategy

 - • Advocacy: These are your all-stars.
 Make them feel appreciated!
 Provide customer support by creating a customer community forum or an incentivized referral program to cast a wider net and provide incentives for your advocates to share your brand with their network.

 Below is a template that can help you map out specific personalization tactics within each stage of the customer journey.
+We use tools like Sitecore CMS to develop and deliver highly personalized customer experiences.
 Need assistance in managing the customer journey?
 Take a look at this article that talks about customer journey management with Salesforce Marketing Cloud.

 Machine learning for personalization